 It is also very difficult for existing versions of Tally to update to the newer versions automatically.
-This feature has disillusioned customers in India from using the software.
+This feature has discourage customers in India from using the software.

 7. Lack of Central Support

-There are training manuals available – however, these are written by enthusiasts and academics.
-There is no official consensus on problem solving and support from the company’s side.
+There are training manuals available – however, these are written by academics.
+There is no official support from the companys side.

-This has been a succinct brief of all the reasons why Tally is lagging behind other ERP and accounting software alternatives available widely in India.
-Let’s take a look at some of the best alternatives that your company can explore.
+This are all the reasons why Tally is lagging behind other ERP and accounting software alternatives available widely in India.
+Lets take a look at some of the best alternatives that your company can explore.

 Top 5 Alternatives to Tally

-One of the biggest advantages of ProfitBooks is the cloud-based interface.
-It is like Tally but it has significantly more functionality built into it.
+One of the biggest advantages of ProfitBooks is its a cloud-based software.
+It is like Tally but it has significantly more features built into it.
 It can be used from the web browser and it is perfect for small and medium-sized businesses.
-There is also a dedicated support line that will be able to solve any issues that come during its usage.
+There is also a dedicated support system that will be able to solve any issues that come during its usage.

 Established in 2012, ProfitBooks will allow you to manage purchases, inventory, and customer relations.
 It is one of the most dedicated ERP and bookkeeping platforms that you can use today.
 You can also integrate bank services, taxation, and other features directly into the software system.

 Zoho is another Indian company that provides services similar to Tally and ProfitBooks.
 It specializes in customer relationship management (CRM) and bookkeeping.
-Zoho Books is one of the most intuitive and easy-to-learn bookkeeping softwares that you can find.
+Zoho Books is one of the easy-to-learn bookkeeping softwares that you can find.

-It is easy to integrate a lot of functionalities into the platform directly, making it ideal for small businesses.
+It is easy to carry out different accouting activities on the platform directly, making it ideal for small businesses.
 They have a free pricing plan, which is an attractive option for firms that are just starting out.
 However, their paid versions have a complicated pricing plan – which can be rather difficult to navigate initially.

 However, the problem with Busy is its high cost.
-The inflexible pricing plans make it less attractive for small businesses who don’t have the liberty of enjoying economies of scale.
-However, the forecasting functionalities are powerful and can be used to generate very insightful reports.
+The inflexible pricing plans make it less attractive for small businesses.
+However, the forecasting feature in the software is powerful and can be used to generate very insightful reports.